Odysseus (album)

 Odysseus is the fourth studio album by Nigerian rapper and record producer Jesse Jagz.
 It was released by Jagz Nation on September 8, 2017.
-The album features guest appearances from Hotyce, Styl-Plus, Cynthia Morgan, Melon and Burna Boy.
+The album features guest appearances from Hotyce, Styl-Plus, Cynthia Morgan, Melon, and Burna Boy.
 Prior to releasing the album, Jesse Jagz released a number of singles in 2017, including "Midnight Vibes" and "New World".
 "Best in You" was released as the album's only single.
 Odysseus draws influences from Caribbean sounds, supporting the dancehall identity that Jesse Jagz embraced on his second studio album Jagz Nation, Vol. 1: Thy Nation Come (2013).

 Background and artwork

 Jesse Jagz originally began production on Odysseus in August 2014.
 The album was initially scheduled for release in 2015, but was delayed multiple times.
-Its title was inspired by the fictional Greek king Odysseus.
+Its title was inspired by Odysseus, the legendary Greek king of Ithaca.
 Although built on a predominantly hip-hop foundation, some of the tracks on Odysseus are infused with Caribbean riddim and patois-laced rap.
-In June 2017, Jesse Jagz unveiled the album's cover art on his Instagram page; it features a picture of his mother, Lydia Abaga, as a child.
-In it, his mother can be seen sitting with Reverend Jan Boer's three biological children.
+In June 2017, Jesse Jagz unveiled the album's cover art on his Instagram page.
+It features a picture of his mother, Lydia Abaga, as a child.
+The cover depicts his mother sitting with clergyman Jan Boer's three biological children.
 The photo was taken in the grounds of Boer's idyllic Jos home.
 Jesse Jagz performed tracks from the album to select listeners at an Industry Nite event, which was held on June 28, 2017, at Spice Route in Victoria Island, Lagos.